Hand in My Pocket: Writing and composition

 The song is a mainstream rock song.
 The chorus of "Hand in My Pocket" uses a poetry technique, "rhyme juxtaposition", as its primary lyrical structure, as exemplified by the off-set coupling of the first and second stanzas of each chorus.
 In the first chorus for example, "fine, fine, fine" is coupled with "a high five", when it should, according to traditional rhyming schemes, be instead set against the "a peace sign" which closes the third chorus, and which is in turn, coupled with a first line ending with the phrase, "a cigarette", which is a clear rhyme with the end of the second chorus: "out just yet".
 Morissette does not carry the scheme consistently throughout the song (there are, for instance, no rhymes for "hailing a taxicab" or "playing the piano").

-"Hand in My Pocket" is written in the key of G major and moves in common time at a tempo of 92 beats per minute.
+Sheet music for "Hand in My Pocket" is in the key of G major in common time with a tempo of 92 beats per minute.
 Morissette's vocals span from G3 to C5 in the song.

 Critical reception

 While reviewing Jagged Little Pill, AllMusic dubbed "Hand in My Pocket" an album highlight.
 Steve Baltin from Cash Box described it as "enticing", noting that it includes "a well-placed harmonica solo from Morissette herself."
 British magazine Music Week rated the song four out of five, adding, "The second single from the abrasive and rampantly successful Alanis sees her Marianne Faithfull-circa-Wydja Do It attitude coupled with pop metal guitar and loping bass for maximum effect."
+Mark Sutherland from NME called it "a bite-the-hand assault on slackerdom".